Frequently Asked Questions

 Will PACE interns be subject to rules and regulations of the school district?

 Yes.
 A condition of the program requires participants to conform to rules and regulations of the school district in all matters related to teaching performance and professional conduct.

 Must an emergency situation exist before a district can employ a PACE intern?

 No. Districts may fill vacancies with interns at their convenience, just as they would with any other qualified candidate.

 Who supervises the PACE intern while in residence at the school district?

-The intern will be under the direct, ongoing and shared supervision of the building principal (or administrative alternative), PACE personnel, a WTAMU supervisor, and a mentor teacher.
+The intern will be under the direct, ongoing, and shared supervision of the building principal (or administrative alternative), PACE personnel, a field supervisor hired by PACE, and a mentor teacher.
 This cadre of individuals will provide instructional and professional support and assistance to the intern.

 Why am I required to complete classroom observation?

 School society is ever changing.
 Each applicant needs to experience the present day school atmosphere before making a final commitment to teaching.
 In addition, the applicant can gain valuable information from the observation and interactive experiences.
 Also, 30 hours of field-based experiences prior to internship or clinical teaching is a requirement of Texas Administrative Code.